mazerte/dotfiles/README.md

 ## Restore Instructions

+0. Create a [new Personal access token](https://github.com/settings/tokens) in Github to use HTTPS repositories
 1. `xcode-select --install` (Command Line Tools are required for Git and Homebrew)
 2. `git clone https://github.com/eieioxyz/dotfiles_macos.git ~/.dotfiles`.
 We'll start with `https` but switch to `ssh` after everything is installed.
 3. `cd ~/.dotfiles`